ONLYOFFICE/onlyoffice.github.io/README.md

 The plugin uses [Languagetool's] multilingual grammar and style checker (https://languagetool.org/).

-It is called Languagetool in the interface and is installed by default in cloud, [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop version](https://github.com/ONLYOFFICE/DesktopEditors) of ONLYOFFICE editors.

 ## How to use

 1. Open the Plugins tab and press Languagetool.